jiapei100/VOSM/README.md

 Face Tracking: current smfitting only deal with image sequences.
-If static images are to be tested, there is no point to carry out tracking because for every image, Adaboost detection will be carried out.
+If static images are to be tested, there is no point to carry out tracking because for every image, Adaboost detection will be executed.
-If dynamic image sequences are to be tested, current smfitting only affords Camshift tracking strategy.
+If dynamic image sequences are to be tested, current smfitting only provides Camshift tracking strategy.
 Please Refer to CTrackingAlgs() in main(), the default setting of function CTrackingAlgs() is Camshift algorithm

-Vision Open doesn't afford the video IO or webcam IO although JIA Pei has done his own IO for all kinds.
+[Vision Open](http://www.visionopen.com/) doesn't provide the video IO or webcam IO although I've done his own IO for all kinds.
+[FFmpeg](http://ffmpeg.org/) is so competent.
-Users are highly encouraged to use their own video file IO and webcam IO and use VOSM in their own real-time applications.
+Users are highly encouraged to use their own video file IO and webcam IO and use [VOSM](https://github.com/jiapei100/VOSM) in their own real-time applications.
 ```